Road Cycling

 Meadows in the Sky Parkway (Mount Revelstoke National Park) – 26 km one way

-Wind your way up the Meadows in the Sky Parkway, a 26 km paved route that climbs 1,500 m to Mount Revelstoke’s 2,000m summit.
+Start downtown and wind your way up the Meadows in the Sky Parkway, a 26 km paved route that climbs 1,500 m to Mount Revelstoke’s 2,000 m summit.
 Canadian Cycling Magazine dubbed it the best hill climb in Canada.
-Your journey begins at the Revelstoke Railway Museum and takes you through the world’s only inland temperate rainforest, past old-growth stands of cedar and hemlock, and culminates in stunning wildflower meadows – from the glacier lilies and marsh marigolds of early summer to the red Indian paintbrush, yellow arnica and purple lupine that leave the fields awash in colour by August.
+Your journey begins at the Revelstoke Railway Museum and takes you through the world’s only inland temperate rainforest, past old-growth stands of cedar and hemlock, and culminates in stunning wildflower meadows–from the glacier lilies and marsh marigolds of early summer to the red Indian paintbrush, yellow arnica and purple lupine that leave the fields awash in colour by August.

 Photo credit: Kellen Viszaugh in a time trial, Revelstoke BC.